Kinto/kinto-signer/README.rst

 ==================

-**Kinto signer** is a `Kinto <https://kinto.readthedocs.org>`_ plugin that makes it possible to sign the updates of Kinto collections.
-In other words, it's a way to verify that the data the client has got is the data the original authors intended to distribute.
+**Kinto signer** is a `Kinto <https://kinto.readthedocs.org>`_ plugin that makes it possible to sign the content of a Kinto collection.
+In other words, it's a way to verify that the data obtained is the one authors intended to distribute.

-This works with two Kinto instances:

 - **A, the authority** (also known as "the signer").
 It is where the original data are sent.
 The authority is configured to sign the data for a specific